 You can configure your own SMTP (outbound email) credentials in Caterbook, and just like your Outlook or Thunderbird email client, Caterbook then sends the emails through your own email account.
-So, the email actuallly does come from you and gets through to your guest without being spam tagged.
+So, the email actually does come from you and gets through to your guest without being spam tagged.
 (Note that this only works for outbound email, our system has no way of reading your inbound emails.)

 If you are using ssl you might need to check with your provider what to set for SMTP port, but it's usually 587, or could possibly be 465.
 Without ssl, this is likely to be 25 but increasingly mail sent insecurely on port 25 these days is often viewed by ISP's as spam.

-The SMTP server user is your email username and is often your email address but can sometimes just be the first bit before the "@" symbol, eg "reception".
+The SMTP server user is your email username, and is often your email address but can sometimes just be the first bit before the "@" symbol, eg "reception".

-Finally the Mail Account used as sender is the email address you want the recipient to see as the sender.
+The Mail Account used as sender is the email address you want the recipient to see as the sender.